FreeCAD/FreeCAD-macros/ImportExport/CadbaseLibrary/README.md

 In FreeCAD, you can find which is your user **modules folder** by entering or pasting `App.getUserAppDataDir()+"Mod"` and your usr **macros folder** by entering `App.getUserMacroDir()` in the Python console (found under menu View->Panels)

+Please don't use `cadbase_response_file_2018` as the name of files or folders in the CADBase library folder.

 ## Link

 [Forum thread](https://forum.freecadweb.org/viewtopic.php?f=22&t=69389)